g33ya/BubbleUp/gamedevplan.md

 ## Learning Objectives

-Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.

 - Identifying Imposter Syndrome: By the end of instruction, students should be able to identify emotions and thoughts associated with Imposter Syndrome.
 - Applying Coping Mechanisms: By the end of instruction, students should be able to respond with techniques and coping mechanisms related to self-compassion and a growth mindset to combat Imposter Syndrome.
 - Managing Responsibilities: By the end of instruction, students should be able to organize their school workload in a way that does not impede work-life balance and mental health.